-The current webpage is designed to make additional research available concerning how various foods and food components influence treatment with trastuzumab (Herceptin).
+The current webpage is designed to make additional research available concerning how various foods and food components enhance treatment with trastuzumab (Herceptin).
 At the bottom of this webpage are links to studies relating to the beneficial foods listed in Foods to eat & avoid during trastuzumab treatment.

 - Allicin (garlic)

-- Alpha-linolenic acid (flaxseed, walnuts)
+- Alpha-linolenic acid (ALA) (flaxseed, walnuts)

 - Carnosic acid (basil, rosemary, thyme)